 If you believe that you have a need for financial help from the other party

 of a divorce or legal separation, you can request alimony.
 The court may

 award temporary alimony until the final divorce hearing.
 During this final

 hearing, the amount of permanent alimony, if any, will be ordered.

 If you seek to obtain alimony from your soon-to-be ex-spouse, you will

 need to prove your need for financial assistance.
 If you are the other

 individual in an alimony case, we can help you avoid having to pay alimony.

-At the Albaugh Law Firm, we have more than 70 years of combined experience
+At the Albaugh Law Firm, we have more than 70 years of combined experience in

-to find out how we can protect your rights.
+out how we can protect your rights.